 We considered two additional extreme scenarios in order to bound the range of the effect, given the lack of constraining data at low dE/dx.
 In the second scenario, the ratio is extrapolated at a constant value for $dE/dx < 5$ MeV/cm.
-This is an extreme scenario, only considered here to show an upper limit to the angular dependent recombination effect.
+This is an extreme scenario with no physical justification, only considered here provide an upper limit to the angular dependent recombination effect.
 The only constraint satisfied in this scenario is that the ratio for $dE/dx < 5$ MeV/cm should not be smaller than the ratio for $dE/dx = 5$ MeV/cm.
-This constant extrapolation scenario is shown in the dashed lines of Figure~\ref{fig:dqdx-correct}.
+This constant extrapolation scenario is shown in the dotted lines of Figure~\ref{fig:dqdx-correct}.

 In the third scenario considered, the ellipsoidal model was applied bellow the 5 MeV/cm threshold but for the values of $dE/dx$ where the ratio exceeds 1, the ratio is truncated at 1.
 This scenario provides a lower limit to the angle-dependent recombination effect and is shown in the full lines of Figure~\ref{fig:dqdx-correct}.